ReproNim/reproschema/docs/01_introduction.md

 - the `compute logic` of how the total score to the responses on a questionnaire should be computed

-The Reproschema also allows for internationalization and multiple languages support by making it very easy to keep everything the same except the language displayed by the user interface.
+The ReproSchema also allows for internationalization and multiple languages support by making it very easy to keep everything the same except the language displayed by the user interface.

-Finally Reproschema allows tracking of variations and version of different assessments tools (e.g., PHQ-9, PHQ-8).
+Finally ReproSchema allows tracking of variations and version of different assessments tools (e.g., PHQ-9, PHQ-8).